miziha-zp/BiuG-XMRec-WSDMCup22/readme.md

 ```bash
 bash run_all.sh
 ```
-your will find the result in `learn2rank/submit1.zip`.
+if you want to get scores from every method mentioned above, motify `python xm_lgb.py` in `run_all.sh` to `python xm_lgb.py --offline`, then you will get the scores table. your will find the result in `learn2rank/submit1.zip`.

 notice: We rebuild our project for simplicity and rerun our project, so the result may be slightly different from the leaderboard, caused by the random factor.